DomonkosCs/dhf_loc_ros/README.md

 After cloning the workspace, you can install them via ` vcs import < dhf_loc.rosinstall`, which requires the `python3-vcstool` package.

+To install dependencies, run `rosdep install --from-paths src --ignore-src -r -y` from the root of the workspace.

 **Important**: This package contains the [DHF localization algorithm](https://github.com/DomonkosCs/dhf-localization) library as a git submodule.
 After cloning this repo (either directly, or from the `.rosinstall` file), you have to run the following commands inside the root of this repository (where the `.gitmodules` file is located)
 ```